edgedelta/docs/configuration/outputs.md

 * if the value is empty the item will not be sent to slack
 * the keys are sorted alphabetically before sending to slack so they will not appear in the order specified in the config

 **Title**: Title text for webhook message.
 It can be customized with custom template fields.
  **Disable default fields**: It is used for disabling default fields in notify message.
 Its value is false by default.
  **Custom Fields**: You can extend the notification content by adding name-value pairs.
 You can build by using template fields given above.
  **Advanced Content**: It provides full flexibility to define the payload in slack notification post requests.

 * Advanced content overrides the other settings\(title, custom fields...\)
 * Custom templates are also supported in advanced content.
-* You can use block kit builder tool provided by slack [https://app.slack.com/block-kit-builder](https://app.slack.com/block-kit-builder) prior to test.
+* You can use block kit builder tool provided by Slack [https://app.slack.com/block-kit-builder](https://app.slack.com/block-kit-builder) prior to test.

 ```yaml
        notify_content: